 As the number of refugee and migrant arrivals continued to rise, and the political climate further deteriorated, European states began to put greater pressure on Turkey to control departures from its coastal cities.
 A number of European states – spearheaded by Germany, previously seen as the most welcoming country for refugees – began to negotiate a migration control deal with Turkey, which culminated with the EU-Turkey Deal.

 For European states, the deal had clear benefits: it externalized their borders, and reduced the number of refugees who would arrive to their countries.
 However, it had deleterious effects for thousands of refugees – and, in practice, violated international law and norms of refugee protection.
+Since then, thousands of people have been abandoned in inappropriate and hostile living conditions across Europe, with little access to sufficient physical, psychological and legal support.

 Why did the Turkish government agree to the deal?